rrumale/python-fullstack-todolist/setup-dev-environment/setup-dev-environment.md

     There is no need to wait for the cluster to be fully provisioned at this point as we will verify cluster creation and create a kube config in order to access it in a later step.

-## Task 3: Create the ATP database
+## TASK 3: Create the ATP database

 1. Open up the hamburger menu in the top-left corner of the Console and select **Autonomous Transaction Processing**.